pulp/pulp-cli/releasing.md

 # Releasing (for internal use)

 1. Run `bumpversion release`.
+1. Install the corresponding pulp-glue modules from the source.
 1. Generate the changelog (`towncrier --yes`).
 1. Check and fix the changelog according to markdown formatting and language conventions.
 1. Commit your local changes with commit message "Release 0.1.0".